-5 other executive directors.
+between 3 and 5 other executive directors.

 The Executive Directors shall include one person who is the Chief Executive, one person who is the Finance Director, one person who is a registered medical practitioner or registered dentist and one of whom shall be a registered nurse or registered midwife.
+The Executive Directors shall each hold office for a period in accordance with the terms and conditions of office decided by the Non-Executive Directors.

-Only a Member of the Public Constituency or Patient Constituency or an individual nominated by the University of Oxford may be appointed as a non-executive Director.
+Only a Member of the Public Constituency or Patients' Constituency or an individual nominated by the University of Oxford may be appointed as a non-executive Director.

 Subject to paragraph 10.5.6 and 10.5.7 below, non-executive Directors shall be appointed in accordance with a process of open competition.
 The process is intended to be consistent with current best practice as laid down by the NHS Foundation Trust Code of Governance or other appropriate guidance and shall be as follows: